 Luigi Pellegrin Architect – Lifetime Achievement Award – October 2000

-Many thanks to Andrea Sarzi Braga for his contribution.
+Many thanks to Andrea Sarzi Braga for his contribution and the photos.

 Luigi Pellegrin Desk Lamp